DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 To overcome an obstacle, follow these steps:

 1. Examine the obstacle.
-Look at its description and stats.
+Look at its description and Stats.
 2. Pick one Stat to overcome.
 Most obstacles have multiple Stats, so choose wisely.
 3. Use a device.
 Which of your devices would be most effective against this Stat?
-4. Spend one ore more dice to power your device.
+4. Spend one or more dice to power your device.
 You must spend enough Power to **exceed** the Stat's value.
 5. The creature, hazard, or obstacle is overcome completely!
 It will no longer trouble you.
 6. Check to see if you gain any new dice.

 If a Stat is a range of numbers (3d6+4), use the highest possible value (22).
-If none of the Stats make sense, simply use "7" as the default Stat for most things.
+If none of the Stats make sense, simply use **7** as the default Stat for most things.

 ## Example of Play